Berlin: A Childhood of Light and Shadow.

 Our childhood was not easy, but the love of our parents and the friendships we built made it rich.
 We were outsiders in a world built for others, yet we wove our own make-believe world, finding joy in the simple pleasures.
 Berlin gave me home, freedom, and a mindset of universal introspection.
 We were too free then to know the limits imposed by adults.
 I learned early how fragile attachment is and how cruel exclusion can feel.

 On July 13th, 1999, we said goodbye to Germany.
-After seven years, our asylum status ran out, and my parents applied for the United States.
 I was ten, my sister twelve.
-I did not want to leave, but I was advised to stay quiet.
-Boarding the train, I held my Walkman, brown khaki pants with large pockets, and a striped shirt, staring out at a home I was leaving behind.
+I did not want to leave.
+I loved being a kid in Berlin.
+Boarding the train, I held my walkman, wearing brown khaki shorts with large side pockets, and a striped shirt, staring out at a home I was leaving behind.
 America awaited—unknown and untested.

 This photo was taken on July 13th, 1999.
 Our best friends Elvisa and Anisa wanted to send us off so they went to the train station with us as we departed to America.

-Four months later, I spoke English fluently.
-I had always been a good student, and I knew I had to learn to survive.
 My world changed when I asked for guidance and strength.
 Life’s lessons came fast and sometimes darkly, but I realized I could choose a lighter, easier, and more joyful narrative.
 I lost myself for a while, but through suffering, reflection, and effort, I rediscovered myself.

 We have intellect, suffering, and choice.
 Every day offers the opportunity to recreate ourselves.
 Life is short, and the choices we make accumulate.
 Pursue beauty, seek joy, and avoid what does not serve you.
 Life is a journey of conscious decisions, of learning from mistakes, of growing through hardship.
 Even when the world around us challenges us, the inner voice of reason guides us if we listen.